kkestell/rhea/README.md

 Variables are declared using the `var` keyword:

 ```
-var x : int64
+var name : string
 ```

-This creates a new 64-bit integer, `x`, in the current scope.
+This creates a new string, `name`, in the current scope.

 Variables can also be initialized when they're created.
 In this case, their type can be inferred:

 ```
-var x = 1
+var name = "Glarpy"
 ```

 ## Control Flow